flyteorg/flyte/rsts/concepts/state_machine.rst

      NodeSuccess --> Success

-This state diagram illustrates a very high-level, simplistic view of the state transitions that a workflow with a single task and single node would go through as the observer observes success.
+This state diagram illustrates a very high-level, simplistic view of the state transitions that a workflow with a single task and node would go through as the observer observes success.

 The following sections explain the various observable (and some hidden) states for workflow, node, and task state transitions.